 The small pieces of soap that are left when the bar is almost all used can be kept in a jar of water for washing the dishes and serves this purpose very well, saving on expensive dish-washing soaps and other detergents.

-No traveller—man or woman—should be without a good folding penknife to peel fruit, cut string and for many other uses; it should be carried in one’s pocket or handbag, readily available.
+No traveller—man or woman—should be without a good folding penknife to peel fruit, cut string and for many other uses; it should be carried in ones pocket or handbag, readily available.

 If the cap of the toothpaste, a ring or any small thing drops into the wash basin one should quickly place a hand over the drain and not attempt to catch the object rolling around in the basin as more than likely it will pop right down the hole while one is frantically trying to capture it, but if the drain is covered it cannot escape.